-ERIC: Well it’s a little strange now since we’re on the road and we get it alot more on the road.
-We’re also travelling around in a bus that has our giant heads on the side, so it’s certainly a magnet for fans.
+ERIC: Well it’s a little strange now since we’re on the road and we get it a lot more on the road.
+We’re also traveling around in a bus that has our giant heads on the side, so it’s certainly a magnet for fans.
 I would say our fan base is still pretty small in the world of fame compared to someone like Frank Caliendo.

 ERIC: He’s a very special, popular comedian.

 PHAWKER: He does very good impressions.
 Never anyone under 50, though.

 TIM: He’s sort of an inspiration [detectable whiff of sarcasm].